 - Overclocking: Overclocking may boost your PC’s performance but it also has its adverse effects on applications.
 You can try disabling overclocking and see if this does any good to the problem.

 - Conflicting software: There might also be other similar capture software running in the background.
-This software might conflict with OBS and cause a race for resources which will definitely cause OBS to malfunction and not work properly.
+This software might conflict with OBS and cause a race for resources which will cause OBS to malfunction and not work properly.

 - Capturing options: There are several capturing options available in OBS, for example, full screen or a specific window, etc. The correct one should be chosen when capturing content.

-- PC in error state: One can never cross out the possibility of the PC in an error state.
+- PC in an error state: One can never cross out the possibility of the PC in an error state.
 This usually happens when you haven’t shut down your computer for a long time.
 Simply power cycling fixes the issue at hand.

 Make sure that you follow the solutions from the top and work your way down effectively.
 They are ordered in terms of difficulty and efficiency.
 Happy troubleshooting!

-Solution 1: Power cycling your computer
+1. Power cycle your computer

 Before we start troubleshooting extensively, it is worth power cycling your computer.
 There were several cases where simply power cycling solved OBS black screen instantly.
 Power cycling involves shutting down your computer completely and removing its power source as well.
 This forces the computer to remove all temporary configurations so whenever you start it again, everything will be initialized fresh.